 How long does it take to recover from reconstructive breast surgery?

 After breast reconstruction, you can expect a week or two to recover.
 You should take this time off work and avoid movements that could strain the chest.
 Your exact recovery and results will depend on the technique used during your reconstruction procedure.
 Swelling can take many months to resolve following your procedure, so it’s important to be patient with judging your final results.

 Most of the discomfort you experience after breast reconstruction will occur in the first week of your recovery.
 This can be managed with prescription pain medication.
-After the first few days, you might switch to an over-the-counter pain medication.
+After the first few days, you might switch to over-the-counter pain medication.
 After the first week, the majority of your discomfort will have subsided.

 Can you combine a breast reduction and lift?

 A breast reduction almost always entails lifting and repositioning the nipple as part of the procedure.
 The difference between a breast reduction and a breast lift is whether or not breast tissue is removed in order to decrease the weight and size of the breast.
 Sometimes during mastopexy, a small amount of breast tissue is removed.